The Ashes: Jacob Bethell hailed as 'future of England cricket' after delivering on supreme talent with first Test century

 "I knew it was coming," Jacob Bethell says after scoring maiden Test century on day four of fifth Ashes Test in Sydney; Sky Sports Cricket's Nasser Hussain: "The biggest compliment I can give him was it was the sort of innings you'd expect David Gower to play"

-Jacob Bethell evoked memories of David Gower with his stylish, yet composed, maiden Test century at No 3 for England in the fifth Ashes Test in Sydney, according to Sky Sports' Nasser Hussain and Michael Atherton.
+Jacob Bethell evoked memories of David Gower with his stylish, yet composed, maiden Test century at No 3 for England in the fifth Ashes Test in Sydney, according to Sky Sports' Nasser Hussain.

 Bethell hit a sublime, unbeaten 142 on day four at the Sydney Cricket Ground to see England lead by 119 runs with two second-innings wickets remaining and give faint hope to a series-ending victory.